Benjamin A. Gilman International Scholarship Program

-Over 2,300 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study abroad.
+Over 2,700 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
 Award amounts will vary depending on the length of study and student need with the average award being approximately $4,000 for fall and spring programs, and $3,000 for summer programs.

 Critical Need Languages Include:

 - Arabic (all dialects);

 - Chinese (all dialects);

 - Bahasa Indonesia

 - Turkic (Azerbaijani, Kazakh, Kyrgz, Turkish, Turkmen, Uzbek);

 - Indic (Hindi, Urdu, Nepali, Sinhala, Bengali, Punjabi, Marathi, Gujarati, Sindhi);

 The U.S. Department of State’s goal for the Gilman Program is to broaden the student population that studies and interns abroad by supporting undergraduates who might otherwise not participate due to financial constraints.